smarie/python-odsclient/docs/api_reference.md

 A file cache can be activated for the two `get` methods by setting `file_cache` to `True` or to a path-like (string or `Path`) indicating a custom cache root path. `True` will use the default cache root folder `.odsclient`. `<client>.get_cached_dataset_entry` can be used to get a `CacheEntry` object representing the (possibly non-existing) cache entry for a given dataset.

 You can customize the `requests.Session` object used for the HTTPS transport using `requests_session`.
+If you do so, remember to close it yourself or to switch `auto_close_session` to True.

 A client is meant to use a single api key at a time, or none.
 You can force the api key to be mandatory using `enforce_apikey=True`.
 There are 4 ways to pass an api key, they are used in the following order: